bertt/blindfoldchess/README.md

 ## Stockfish 17 Engine

-The AI opponent uses **Stockfish 17 NNUE** - one of the strongest chess engines in the world.
+The opponent uses **Stockfish 17 NNUE** - one of the strongest chess engines in the world.
 Position analysis and evaluations are provided directly by the Stockfish API.

 | Difficulty | Depth | Estimated Rating | Description |
 |------------|-------|------------------|-------------|